frank-dam-lab/frank-dam-lab.github.io/people.md

 We welcome applications from motivated individuals interested in joining our research group.
 Please see our [Contact](/contact) page for information about current opportunities and application procedures.

 ---

-*The Academic theme will automatically display the people defined in your `_data/settings.yml` file below this content.*